project-oak/hello-transparent-release/README.md

 The Docker-based build tool first fetches the source code from your Git repository at a given commit hash.
 When called by the container-based SLSA3 builder, the commit hash is taken from the GitHub context, and you do not have to explicitly provide it.
-When running it locally, you have to explicitly specify the SHA1 digest of the Git commit as one of the inputs to the tool.
+When running the Docker-based build tool locally, you have to explicitly specify the SHA1 digest of the Git commit as one of the inputs to the tool.

-Once the Git repository is fetched and checked-out at the given commit, Docker-based build tool uses the `docker run` command, with OCI builder image and a command.
+Once the Docker-based build tool has checked out the Git repository at the given commit, it runs the `docker run` command to build the binary.
+For this, you need to provide the Docker-based build tool with an OCI builder image, and a build command.

 You have to explicitly specify the OCI builder image both when using container-based SLSA3 builder, and when using the Docker-based build tool locally.

-Similarly, in both cases, you have to explicitly specify the command, by including it in a buildconfig file, that you provide as input to container-based SLSA3 builder or directly to Docker-based build tool, when using it locally.
+Similarly, in both cases, you have to explicitly specify the build command, by including it in a buildconfig file, and providing that as input to the container-based SLSA3 builder or directly to Docker-based build tool.

 ## Create a buildconfig file

-A buildconfig file is a simple `toml` file that currently is required to contain only two fields: `command` and `artifact_path`.
-In the future, we may add support for additional optional build configuration information (see [the tracking issue](https://github.com/slsa-framework/slsa-github-generator/issues/1811)).
+A buildconfig file is a simple `toml` file.
+Currently you are required to provide two fields: `command` and `artifact_path`.
+In the future, we may add support for additional (possibly optional) build configuration information (see [the tracking issue](https://github.com/slsa-framework/slsa-github-generator/issues/1811)).

 `command` is a string array containing the command that will be passed to